This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Exercise regularly.
-Exercise can help decrease your blood sugar level.
-It can also help to decrease your risk of heart disease and help you lose weight.
-Adults should exercise for at least 150 minutes every week.
-Spread this amount of exercise over at least 3 days a week.
-Do not skip exercise more than 2 days in a row.
-Children should exercise for at least 60 minutes on most days of the week.
-Examples of exercise include walking or swimming.
-Do not sit for longer than 30 minutes.
-Work with your healthcare provider to create an exercise plan.
+- Get regular physical activity.
+Adults should get at least 150 minutes (2.5 hours) of moderate physical activity every week.
+Spread the amount of activity over at least 3 days a week.
+Do not skip more than 2 days in a row.
+Children should get at least 60 minutes of moderate physical activity on most days of the week.
+Examples of moderate physical activity include brisk walking, running, and swimming.
+Do not sit for longer than 30 minutes at a time.
+Work with your healthcare provider to create a plan for physical activity.

-- Decrease the amount of calories you eat to help you lose weight.
-Eat a variety of fruits and vegetables, and eat whole-grain foods more often.
+- Eat healthy foods.
+Eat a variety of fruits and vegetables.
+Eat whole-grain foods more often.
 Choose dairy foods, meat, and other protein foods that are low in fat.
-Eat fewer sweets such as candy, cookies, regular soda, and sweetened drinks.
+Eat fewer sweets, such as candy, cookies, regular soda, and sweetened drinks.
 You can also decrease calories by eating smaller portion sizes.
 Work with your healthcare provider or dietitian to develop a meal plan that is right for you.

 - Do not smoke.
-Nicotine can damage blood vessels.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.